CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 Now keep in mind that we believe that people are rational.<br>
 It means people prefer to invest vs buying McDonalds/beer.<br>
 Disposable income is not necessarily invested, but it can be.<br>
-Therefore, presumably disposable income likely gets invested.<br>
+In reality, today in 2025 the U.S. investment rate is just 4.5%.<br>
+For individuals it's best to invest.
+For society it's best to consume.<br>
-Share of income is what is confirmed as the allocated to K / L.<br>
+The share of income is what is confirmed as the allocated to K / L.<br>
-While, the profits from the investments are the capital share.<br>
+The profits from the investments are the capital share.<br>
-And the proportion of GDP paid as wages are the labour share.<br>
+The proportion of GDP paid as wages are the labour share.<br>
-With this, we manipulate how much income people should invest.<br>
+Here, we regulate the disposable income that people should invest.<br>

 **Scenario 3:** <br>
 **Cobb Douglas function:** Y = AK^ɑN^1- ɑ<br>